 Some policies might offer a limited level of cover in some specific situations though.

-Is any insect damage covered by home insurance?
+Is termite damage covered by insurance?

 How much does it cost to treat a house for termites?